AndyFooGuoZhen/Kubernetes_basics/README.md

 ### Service Discovery
 Service acts on top of the deployments.
 It doesn't keep track of the IP addresses of the pods when one is deleted / created.
 Instead is uses labels of the pods.
 We specify the labels in the metadata portion of the deployment.yaml file.

+### Exposing application outside of kubernetes cluster

+### 3 types of services
+1. Via cluster IP : Application are only accesible within the cluster.
+Only users that have access to kubernetes cluster can access the application.
+2. Node port : allows application to be accessed by inside organization (IP address of worker node is accesible)
+3. Load balancer : Expose application to external world.
+Kubernetes uses CCM to talk with underlying cloud provider to obtain public IP address to expose application to the public.